Great Rates! Monthly Payments Available

 Also ask your insurance professional about the following additional coverages:

-Let The Benfield Agency Insurance help you choose a policy that will fit your individual needs.
+Let Benfield Insurance Agency help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Condo Insurance.

 This reimburses you for your share of an assessment charged to all unit owners as a result of a covered loss.
 For instance, if there is a fire in the lobby, all the unit owners are charged the cost of repairing the loss.